hkumar0132/Address_page/README.md

-# Address_page
+# Address_page of an e-commerce platform

--A learning project built with angular 9 and bootstrap -It contains two web pages:
+- CRUD operation with angular 9 and firebase which contains two web pages:
   a.
-A form to add addresses for a user-
-    i.
-Automatic filling up of country and state fields based on pincode
+A form to add addresses for a user -> Automatic filling up of country and state fields based on pincode
   b.
-List of addressed added-
-    i.
-Update and delete the address
+List of addresses added -> Update and delete the address